cram001/SensESP-AnalogueMarineDiesel/README.md

      f.
 Click restart

-10. Access your SignalK server and assign the paths to NMEA2K variables
+9. Access your SignalK server and assign the paths to NMEA2K variables
-11. Setup your instruments to display the desired data collected via the ESP32
+10. Setup your instruments to display the desired data collected via the ESP32

-Future updates, add compatibiltiy for:
+Future updates, planned to add compatibiltiy for:
 - oil pressure sender
 - user selectable alternator or flywheel tach sender, along with number of flywheel tooth via webui
 - user selectable pre-defined US or European temp sender curve and US or European oil pressure sender curve
 - User input of fuel consumption / rpm curve via web ui
+- Sense high coolant temp, low oil pressure and no charge alarm signals

 Recommended Hardware